patrick-finke/rwth-gametheory/README.md

-# seminar-diff-games
+# rwth-gametheory

-Seminar Optimization A on Differential Games at RWTH Aachen
+My talk and report "Introduction to Game Theory" for the Seminar on Optimization at RWTH Aachen University in fall 2019.